Accumulator Adjustment Programs

 - In a recent survey of employers, nearly 30% implemented a CAAP for 2019 and 21% were contemplating one for 2020 or 2021.
 In another recent employer survey, 54% of respondents did not credit third-party co-pay assistance toward patient deductibles.*

 *Source: American Journal of Managed Care, Impact of a Co-pay Accumulator Adjustment Program on Specialty Drug Adherence

 - The All Co-pays Count Coalition (ACCC) was formed to provide a collaboration amongst the patient and provider community around legislative and patient education efforts on a federal and state level.
 The Arthritis Foundation sits on the steering committee for the ACCC and co-chairs the state subgroup.

-- On a state level, legislation has been enacted in Virginia, West Virginia, Illinois, Arizona, and Georgia.
+- On a state level, legislation has been enacted in Arizona, Arkansas, Colorado, Connecticut, Delaware, Georgia, Illinois, Kentucky, Louisiana, Maine, New Mexico, New York, North Carolina, Oklahoma, Tennessee, Texas, Virginia, Washington, and West Virginia, in addition to the District of Columbia and Puerto Rico.
 The legislation enacted in these states will serve as model language in future legislative sessions around the country.